APPLITICS/lifematrix-deck-automation/README.md

 ### Objective

-Instead of coupling data analysis with visual generation, we suggest a **clean separation**: pre-calculate all values that will be displayed in the slides and store them in structured tables.
+Instead of coupling data processing with visual generation, we suggest a **clean separation**: pre-calculate all values that will be displayed in the slides and store them in structured tables.

 This brings two major advantages:

-* **Editability**: Analysts can modify target values directly before rendering (e.g., overwrite a mean value in Excel).
+* **Editability**: Sari can modify target values directly before rendering (e.g., overwrite a mean value in Excel, instead of changing the raw data _to make the average equal to a specific value_).
 * **Simplicity**: Keeps slide rendering functions free of calculation logic.

-### Workflow Steps
+### Overall Workflow Steps

-1. Start from raw survey data (CSV/Excel).
+1. Start from raw survey data (CSV/Excel), extracted from the LIFEMATRIX API.
 2. Preprocess into structured outputs ready for visual injection.
-3. Save all outputs to Excel (one sheet per graph type, for instance).
+3. Save all outputs to Excel (one sheet per graph type, for instance, totaling around 6 or 7 sheets).
 4. This preprocessed dataset becomes the input to the R-based slide generator.

 Both steps (preprocessing + slide generation) are kept modular in the pipeline.